Fat object (geometry): Global vs. local definitions

-local-enclosing-ball-slimness ≤ enclosing-ball-slimness

 For non-convex objects, this inequality of course doesn't hold, as exemplified by the lollipop above.

 Examples

 The following table shows the slimness factor of various shapes based on the different definitions.
 The two columns of the local definitions are filled with "*" when the shape is convex (in this case, the value of the local slimness equals the value of the corresponding global slimness):

 Fatness of a triangle

 Slimness is invariant to scale, so the slimness factor of a triangle (as of any other polygon) can be presented as a function of its angles only.
 The three ball-based slimness factors can be calculated using well-known trigonometric identities.

 Enclosed-ball slimness

 The largest circle contained in a triangle is called its incircle.
 It is known that: